By Stephen Curry (Imperial College London and DORA)

 Of course, it is one thing to come up with new policies and procedures, quite another to ensure that they take root within the university.
 The working group also had to address the challenge of shifting people away from embedded habits, a less technical but more difficult task.
 In part, that was done by placing renewed emphasis on more narrative than quantitative approaches that focus the attention of evaluators on people’s work, not their venue of publication.
 But there was also a concerted effort to engage the community in dialogue about DORA.
 To that end, a key recommendation was to hold a workshop to which the entire research community was invited.

 This workshop, titled “Mapping the future of research assessment at Imperial,” was held in September 2018 and brought together researchers at all levels from across the university.
 To maximise its reach and to send a clear signal that Imperial is serious about reforming its research evaluation practices, the event was advertised internally and externally.
-The proceedings were also live-streamed and recorded – you can see the video on Imperial’s YouTube channel (use the following links to jump straight to presentations by Nick Jennings, Vice-Provost (Research and Enterprise), Stephen Curry, Chair of the DORA Steering Committee, Lizzie Gadd, Research Policy Manager at Loughborough University, and the Panel discussion chaired by Chris Jackson, Professor of Basin Analysis).
+The proceedings were also live-streamed and recorded – you can see the video on Imperial’s YouTube channel with presentations by Nick Jennings, Vice-Provost (Research and Enterprise), Stephen Curry, Chair of the DORA Steering Committee, Lizzie Gadd, Research Policy Manager at Loughborough University, and the Panel discussion chaired by Chris Jackson, Professor of Basin Analysis.

 Even then, that is not the end of the matter.
 Like all universities, Imperial is a large and complex organisation, and real change will take time and regular repetition of the message that the institution is committed to DORA.
 While the workshop engendered good engagement from attendees with the thorny issues of research evaluation, which go well beyond Imperial, it obviously did not capture the attention of everyone who works here.